 UltraCar Insurance makes it easy for you to get your SR22 and ignition interlock for license reinstatement!
 At the same time, we can help you with your high-risk insurance filing and IID installation.
-We sell SR22 insurance in 34 states and FR44 insurance in Florida and Virginia and partner with Intoxalock® to assist our customers with their IID requirements.
+We sell SR22 insurance in 34 states (FR44 insurance for Florida and Virginia DUIs) and partner with Intoxalock® to assist our customers with their IID requirements.

 If you install an ignition interlock device, can you drive without SR22 insurance?
-The answer to this question is no – you must have both the insurance and the interlock device to drive after license reinstatement legally.
-Some states don’t require proof of SR22 insurance before installing an IID; other states require you to file a financial responsibility form before you have an ignition interlock device installed.
+The answer to this question is no – you must have the insurance and the interlock device to drive after license reinstatement legally.
+Some states don’t require proof of SR22 insurance before installing an IID; others require you to file a financial responsibility form before installing an ignition interlock device.

 What does an IID do?

-An ignition interlock device aims to stop drivers who have had one or more DUI convictions from driving drunk.
+An ignition interlock device aims to stop drivers with one or more DUI convictions from driving drunk.
 Therefore, this device prevents them from starting their vehicle if the car’s breathalyzer detects any alcohol.
 Your blood alcohol concentration (BAC) is measured when you blow into the interlock’s breathalyzer.
 If the measurement is between .02 and .025 (in most states), your vehicle will not start.

-The device is extremely sensitive, and some foods, medications, mouthwashes, and cigarette smoke can result in an interlock warning or test failure.
+The device is extremely sensitive; some foods, medications, mouthwashes, and cigarette smoke can result in an interlock warning or test failure.

 The IID must be installed and removed by an authorized ignition interlock company.
 The device requires monthly maintenance to confirm it is operating correctly.
 The data recorded on the device gets transmitted to the state during the monthly maintenance.

 The state will require you to keep an IID (and SR22 or FR44 insurance) for a specific time.
-To avoid another license suspension, you’ll need to maintain the insurance without lapse and the IID without any violations during that time.
+To avoid another license suspension, you’ll need to maintain the insurance without lapse and the IID without any violations.

 Costs of SR22 insurance and ignition interlock